Human Relations Code of Conduct

 Curriculum Management and Integration

-The Curriculum Committee and the School of Medicine’s basic science and clinical departments share responsibility for the quality and excellence of our educational program.
+The Educational Policy and Curriculum Committee (EPCC) and the School of Medicine’s basic science and clinical departments share responsibility for the quality and excellence of our educational program.

-The Curriculum Committee provides centralized oversight of the curriculum and is responsible for ensuring that it is integrated, coordinated, and designed to achieve the School’s overall educational objectives.
+The EPCC provides centralized oversight of the curriculum and is responsible for ensuring that it is integrated, coordinated, and designed to achieve the School’s overall educational objectives.

 The departments, through their faculty, provide the expertise needed to inform the content of specific components in the curriculum (design) and to teach it to the students (implementation).

-Both the Curriculum Committee and the departments have a role in reviewing, assessing, and modifying the curriculum.
-The Curriculum Committee, through its review committee structure, comprehensively reviews each component of the curriculum and the curriculum as a whole on a regular basis in order to inform, monitor, update, and improve the curriculum.
+Both the EPCC and the departments have a role in reviewing, assessing, and modifying the curriculum.
+The EPCC, through its review committee structure, comprehensively reviews each component of the curriculum and the curriculum as a whole on a regular basis in order to inform, monitor, update, and improve the curriculum.
 Departments, through their education leaders and teaching faculty, review data about the quality and effectiveness of their curricular and teaching efforts and make adjustments as needed to improve teaching and ensure consistency with the overall goals and guiding principles of the curriculum.

 Educational Policy and Curriculum Committee

-The education committee structure is being reorganized in order to (1) better integrate, coordinate, and align deliberations and decisions regarding educational policy, guidelines, and procedures with the ongoing implementation, review, and evolution of the curriculum; (2) ensure that there is broad-based faculty representation; and (3) make certain that the committee has full and final decision-making authority.
+The education committee structure is designed to (1) integrate, coordinate, and align deliberations and decisions regarding educational policy, guidelines, and procedures with the ongoing implementation, review, and evolution of the curriculum; (2) ensure that there is broad-based faculty representation; and (3) make certain that the committee has full and final decision-making authority.

-The Educational Policy Committee and the Curriculum Committee will be combined into a single Educational Policy and Curriculum Committee (EPCC) with thirty-one members.
-The EPCC will be responsible for centralized oversight of the School’s educational policies and curriculum, and for ensuring that the educational program is integrated, coordinated, and designed to achieve the School’s overarching goals.
+The EPCC has thirty-one members and is responsible for centralized oversight of the School’s educational policies and curriculum, and for ensuring that the educational program is integrated, coordinated, and designed to achieve the School’s overarching goals.
 To achieve this, the EPCC will:

 - • Provide careful and thorough oversight of the curriculum review process, including the curriculum as a whole as well as its various components